nickc1/skccm/docs/index.rst

 1. `Detecting Causality in Complex Ecosystems by Sugihara`_
 2. `Distinguishing time-delayed causal interactions using convergent cross mapping by Ye`_

-Sugihara also have a good `talk about about Correlation and Causation`_.
+Sugihara also has a good `talk about about Correlation and Causation`_.